Great Beachfront Playgrounds on the Jersey Shore

 The ideal oceanside playground, this one is grounded right in the sand.
 Kids will have a blast on the swings, slides, climbing wall, bridge, and a play car.
 Grown-ups will enjoy chilling out in the shady gazebo.

-The C Sure Children's Park has a little Tot Lot that's perfect for beach babies.
+The C Sure Children's Park has a tot lot that's perfect for beach babies.
 Photo courtesy of Holland

-Located on the Metedaconk River Beach, this spacious, recently renovated playground features separate areas for 2-5-year-olds and 5-12-year-olds.
-The fenced-in park, over a soft bottom, consists of bridges, climbing walls, swings, a play forest, and lots of other creative structures.
+Located on the Metedaconk River Beach, this spacious, recently renovated playground features separate areas for kids 2-5 and 5-12.
+The fenced-in park, which is on a soft surface, consists of bridges, climbing walls, swings, a play forest, and lots of other creative structures.

 Swing in the sand at Bayview Playground.
 Photo by Rose Gordon Sala

 8. Bayview Playground – Long Beach Island

 With beautiful ocean views, Bayview Park is situated on a quiet bay of LBI.
 Sand play, slides, climbers, and riding animals make for some fun playground time, plus the adjacent gazebos are home to summer concerts and events.